mxagar/accelerated_computer_science_coursera/02_Ordered_DS/README.md

 - In the last level, all the nodes pushed to the left

 Since the heap is a complete tree, we can store the heap in an array with the noes stored in breadth-first order.
+In other words, we think of it as a tree, but it is stored like an array!
 Additionally, since it is a binary tree, we can very easily navigate between the children/parent nodes:

 - For a current node with index `i = 1, 2, ...`, its parent node index will be `floor(i/2)`